Why We’re Unhappy: Bertrand Russell’s 8 Timeless Lessons

 1. Excessive Preoccupation With Oneself and Its Negative Impact on Mental Well-being

-Within this factor, Russell identifies three primary personality prototypes that most people align with to some extent: the sinner, the narcissist, and the megalomaniac.
-The sinner is not meant in a literal sense, but as someone who is continuously incurring in his or her own disapproval–there is a continuous conflict between the image of herself as she thinks she ought to be and the knowledge of herself as she is.
-Sometimes it is something deep-rooted in the subconscious, and may originate from still accepting the prohibitions and moral code she was taught in infancy.
-Liberation from these early beliefs is the first, necessary step towards happiness.
+Within this category, Russell identifies three primary personality prototypes that most people align with to some extent: the sinner, the narcissist, and the megalomaniac.
+The sinner is not meant in a literal sense, but as someone who is continuously incurring in his or her own disapproval—there is a continuous conflict between the image of herself as she thinks she ought to be and the knowledge of herself as she is.

-In contrast, the megalomaniac wishes to be powerful rather than charming, and seeks to be feared rather than loved.
+Finally, the megalomaniac wishes to be powerful rather than charming, and seeks to be feared rather than loved.
 The megalomaniac, whether insane or sane, is usually the product of some excessive humiliation in the past.
 Although power kept within reasonable bounds may add to happiness, when it is the sole end of life it only leads to disaster.

-Unfortunately, it is not only work that is poisoned by the philosophy of competition, but leisure is affected just as much.
+Unfortunately, it’s not only work that is poisoned by the philosophy of competition, but leisure is affected just as much.
 According to Russell, leisure that is quiet and restoring to the nerves is essential for humans yet is seen today as boring.
 The cure lies in admitting the importance of a sane and quiet enjoyment as part of a balanced life.

 3. Perception of Boredom and Excitement